kanehekili/YoutubeDownloader/README.md

 ### Features
 Downloads either video(with audio) or audio only from youtube, vimeo and other platforms by simply dragging the url from the browser to the list.

+Press the "Download" button to download the list or single URLs.

 In addition an URL may be entered manually using the "plus" icon